MicrosoftDocs/sql-docs/docs/advanced-analytics/tutorials/deepdive-load-data-into-memory-using-rximport.md

     If the operation was successful, you should see a status message like this one: "Rows Read: 35, Total Rows Processed: 35, Total Chunk Time: 0.036 seconds"

-4. Now that you have the high-risk observations in a data frame in memory, you can use various R functions to manipulate the data frame.
+4. Now that the high-risk observations are in an in-memory data frame, you can use various R functions to manipulate the data frame.
 For example, you can order customers by their risk score, and print a list of the customers who pose the highest risk.

     ```R
     orderedHighRisk <- highRisk[order(-highRisk$ccFraudProb),]